tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/architecture.md

 3.  **Pull Requests (PRs) and Merging:**

     - Once a feature is complete and tested locally, developers create a Pull Request (PR) to merge their feature branch into the `staging` branch.
+    - **E2E Tests:** PRs must pass all E2E Playwright tests and must include tests for the new feature or bug fix.
     - **Code Review:** PRs undergo code review by other developers to ensure code quality and catch potential issues.
-    - **Automated Testing:** Upon PR creation, automated tests (unit tests, integration tests - if implemented) are run.
+    - **Automated Testing:** Upon PR creation, automated E2E Playwright tests are run.
-    - **Supabase Migrations:** If the feature includes database schema changes, a Supabase migration script is included in the PR.
+    - **Supabase Migrations:** If the feature includes database schema changes, a Supabase migration script should be created and included in the PR.

 4.  **Staging Deployment:**